marty-wang/NServe/README.md

 * Easy and Fast.
 One command and serve away.
 * Allow user-defined transfer rate to mimck the real situations.
-* Timeout cross-domain mock web services, including GET and POST.
+* Delay cross-domain mock web services, including GET and POST.
 * More to come...

 # Installation